Prompts and Cues

 "Where should the ball go?"

 Similar, but different!
-Think of them like siblings: they are in the same family, but two different substances.
+Think of them like siblings: they are in the same family, but two other implications.

 15-30 seconds with expectant/encouraging facial expression